RaulSoftDev/Space-Chronicles/README.md

 # scavengers
-"Space Invaders" arcade like shooter inspired by 90s TV series "Scavengers" for PC made in Unity
+"Space Invaders" arcade like shooter inspired by 90s TV series "Scavengers" for PC made in Unity Engine